Uladislao Silva: Early life and family

-The La Paz Junta and downfall
+La Paz Junta

-Silva was in command of the battalion Victoria, which had been given orders to march from La Paz to Tacna.
-However, Silva instead spearheaded a coup against the absent Daza and successfully ousted him.
+During the War of the Pacific, Silva was in command of the battalion Victoria, which had been given orders to march from La Paz to Tacna.
+However, Silva instead spearheaded a coup against the absent President Hilarión Daza and successfully ousted him.
 Silva's coup coincided with Eliodoro Camacho's, essentially leading to the Council of Ministers ruling the country, under the presidency of Serapio Reyes Ortiz, to abdicate and allow this de facto takeover.
 A Government Junta was set up in La Paz composed of Silva, Donato Vásquez, and Rudecindo Carvajal.
-On January 4, 1880, Silva assigned Campero as Commander in Chief of the Bolivian Army.
+On January 4, 1880, Silva assigned Narciso Campero as Commander in Chief of the Bolivian Army.